Monsoon of South Asia: Definition

+Thus, similar seasonal precipitation patterns in other parts of the world are not always true monsoons.

 Background

-Observed initially by sailors in the Arabian Sea traveling between Africa, India, and Southeast Asia, the monsoon can be categorized into two branches based on their spread over the subcontinent:
+The first people to observe the combined pattern of the monsoons' branches over different regions of South Asia were sailors in the Arabian Sea who traveled between Africa, India, and Southeast Asia.

+The monsoon can be categorized into two branches based on their spread over the subcontinent: